AdaCore/gnatcoverage/doc/gnatcov/cons_checkpoints.rst

 Allowed coverage criteria combinations
 --------------------------------------

-A bit like source traces which hold results for some pre stated strictest possible criterion (at instrumentation time), checkpoints hold results computed for a given coverage criterion, provided to the |gcvcov| command used to produce the checkpoint.
+A bit like source traces which hold results for some pre-stated strictest possible criterion (at instrumentation time), checkpoints hold results computed for a given coverage criterion, provided to the |gcvcov| command used to produce the checkpoint.
 Computing results (e.g. a report) from such